SimpleShowing vs. Redfin vs. the Traditional Real Estate Broker: How Do They Compare?

 SimpleShowing, Redfin, and traditional brokers like Mark Spain share many similarities—and probably equally as many differences.

 At SimpleShowing, we provide consumers a team-based approach using advanced technology along with our staff of full-service agents.
 On the buyer’s side of things, we use a refund model and take the middleman out of tour scheduling by providing users the ability to schedule showings and view listings on our website.
 When you’re ready to buy a house, we function like a traditional broker, begin the negotiations for you and handle all of the paperwork through closing.
-On the sell side, SimpleShowing pairs you with a full-service agent and lists your home for a $5,000 flat fee.
+On the sell side, SimpleShowing pairs you with a full-service agent and lists your home for a 1% listing fee.

 Traditional brokerages like Mark Spain Real Estate or Keller Williams provide a more traditional model where Agents are forced to use their network to find leads and mainly work individually with those clients.
 Most traditional brokerages operate at a 3% commission model for both sellers and buyers while offering no refund on the buy side.